Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization

 The remaining of this paper is structured as follows.
 In Section~\ref{sec:Related works}, we review the scientific literature related to STSP, VRP-TWPD and quantum approaches for combinatorial optimization problems.
 Section~\ref{sec:problem_statement} provides a detailed description of the problem under study, including its main characteristics and motivation.
-Section~\ref{sec:mathematical_formulation} presents the formal mathematical formulation of the problem, subdivided into the ABF and NBF variants, describing the decision variables, objective function and constraints.
+Section~\ref{sec:mathematical_formulation} presents the formal mathematical formulations of the problem, for both the ABF and NBF variants, along with a discussion on their equivalence, dimensionality, and linearization mechanisms.
+Two simplified problem variants, namely STSP-TW and STSP-PD, are also derived from the general STSP-TWPD formulation.
 Section~\ref{sec:preprocessing} introduces the arcs filtering and graph reduction method aimed at improving solution efficiency.
-Section~\ref{sec:experiments} presents the computational experiments, including instance generation and the analysis of the obtained results.
+Section~\ref{sec:complexity} analyzes the dimensionality and computational complexity of the formulations, both before and after the application of the preprocessing method.
+Section~\ref{sec:experiments} reports the computational experiments, including the instance generation process, solver setup, and numerical analysis performed with both classical and quantum approaches.
 Section~\ref{sec:conclusions} summarizes the concluding remarks and prospects for future studies.